OpenPlantDev/DeprecatedWebPlantViewer/README.md

 1. Manually pick which project to view -Nick In Progress, dependant on 5
 2. Display only relevant documents in tree. -Zach
 3. Automatically update on changes.
-4. Formatting/updating viewer relative to model that is chosen.
+4. Formatting/updating viewer relative to model that is chosen (not really necessary).
 5. Convert backend to be entirely electron/desktop based. - Nick
 6. Be able to edit properties in the viewer.
 ## Git instructions